DETAILED ACTION

 Claim(s) 1-9 are rejected under 35 U.S.C.
 103 as being unpatentable over Liu et al., “Fabrication of high-strength graphene nanosheets/Cu composites by accumulative roll bonding,” Materials Science & Engineering A 642 (2015), pp. 1-6 (previously cited).

-With respect to Claim 1, the claim has been amended to require wherein the plurality of stacked graphene-coated metal components have “the graphene oriented perpendicular to an axis parallel to the longitudinal axis of the composite.”
-The claim does not require any particular dimensions and does not define or otherwise limit which direction, relative to the claimed structure, constitutes “the longitudinal axis.”
+With respect to Claim 1, the claim has been amended to recite “a plurality of stacked graphene-coated metal components having the graphene oriented perpendicular to an axis parallel to an axis of symmetry of a bulk form of the composite.”
+The claim does not require any particular dimensions and does not define or otherwise limit which axis/direction, relative to the claimed structure, constitutes “an axis of symmetry.”
+Furthermore, the specification does not provide specific support for the term “an axis of symmetry,” however, the specification recites “while the copper profiles are shown in the form of discs, the profiles can have other cross-sectional shapes including, without limitation, a rectangular cross-section, a square cross-section, a triangular cross-section, a hexagonal cross-section, etc.” (para.
+18 of PG Pub.).
+The disclosed cross-sectional shapes are interpreted as each having one or more axes of symmetry.

-Liu teaches a metal-graphene composite, the composite formed of coated copper sheets (metal components) with graphene to form graphene-coated copper sheets, stacking a plurality of the graphene-coated copper sheets to form a precursor workpiece, wherein the graphene is primarily oriented perpendicular to the stacking direction of the workpiece, wherein the precursor workpiece is rolled to form a bulk composite material. (p.
-1-3; Fig. 2 depicting multilayer composite structure of metal components and graphene sheets which are primarily oriented perpendicular to axis of stacking direction).
+Liu teaches a metal-graphene composite, the composite formed of coated copper sheets (metal components) with graphene to form graphene-coated copper sheets, stacking a plurality of the graphene-coated copper sheets to form a precursor workpiece, wherein the graphene is primarily oriented perpendicular to the stacking direction of the workpiece, wherein the precursor workpiece is rolled to form a bulk composite material having a rectangular cross-section in the stacking direction. (p.
+1-3; Fig. 2 depicting multilayer composite structure of metal components and graphene sheets which are primarily oriented perpendicular to axis of the stacking direction).

 With respect to Claim 2, Liu teaches coating copper strips with about 0.05 mg/mm2 of graphene, and thus teaches wherein the amount of graphene is greater than zero and less than 50 wt%, the balance being metal. (see p.
 2, sec.
 2.1).